Mshishegar/bitcoin/doc/Successful.payment.ika.motto.md

 Mr. Ika Motto

-* The amount of $514 was successfully paid and registered.
+* The amount of $680 was successfully paid and registered.
-* remaining amount: 680$.
+* Your payment has been completed.